Concurrent Composition for Differentially Private Continual Mechanisms: Designing Complex Continual Mechanisms

 Continual mechanisms are typically not described as state machines exchanging messages.
 Instead, they are presented in the form of pseudocode: at each time step, the pseudocode receives an input, updates its internal variables, and produces an output.
 For clarity and practicality, we restate the results of this section in the pseudocode framework.

-\paragraph{Decision vs.\ Auxiliary Variables.} We partition the variables of a continual mechanism $\cM$ into two categories: \begin{itemize} \item \emph{Decision variables}: These are either outputs of submechanisms or variables that are computed solely based on decision variables.
-Intuitively, it follows that they are post-processing of the privatized outputs. \item \emph{Auxiliary variables}: These are all remaining variables.
-The values of these variables may depend on the mechanism's inputs as well as on both decision and auxiliary variables. \end{itemize} \paragraph{Note.} For simplicity, we assume pseudocodes are deterministic as any randomness could be modeled as a submechanism call.
+\paragraph{Tainted vs. Untainted Variables.} To rigorously track sensitive data, we rely on concepts from computer security. \emph{Information flow} characterizes how data transfers between variables during a program's execution \cite{denning1976lattice,sabelfeld2003language}. \emph{Taint analysis} builds upon this to monitor the propagation of sensitive inputs, known as \emph{taint sources} \cite{newsome2005dynamic,schwartz2010all}.
+Any variable computed using a taint source becomes a \emph{tainted variable}.
+To safely release data, it must be processed by a \emph{sanitizer}---in our context, a differentially private submechanism.
+The sanitizer mathematically interrupts the sensitive information flow, rendering its outputs and all subsequent downstream computations as \emph{untainted variables}.

+To formalize this, we partition the variables of a mechanism into two categories using a recursive definition based on their inputs: \begin{itemize} \item \textbf{Tainted variables:} The mechanism's inputs are strictly tainted.
+Furthermore, any intermediate variable computed via a function where at least one input argument is a tainted variable is also considered tainted.
+These variables retain a direct dependence on the raw inputs. \item \textbf{Untainted variables:} Variables computed solely from privatized data or fixed values (such as the privacy parameters or constants) are untainted.
+Crucially, the output of any differentially private submechanism (the sanitizer) is defined as untainted, regardless of whether its inputs were tainted.
+Any subsequent variable computed as a function of \emph{only} untainted variables remains untainted.
+Consequently, untainted variables are purely a post-processing of privatized outputs. \end{itemize}

+\paragraph{Note.} For simplicity, we assume the pseudocode of $\cM$ is deterministic as any randomness could be modeled as a submechanism call.
 For instance, sampling from the uniform distribution could be represented as invoking a $0$-DP submechanism that outputs such a sample on a fixed input.